 Soldier Creek Falls (also referred to as Lewis Falls after a ranger that once patrolled this area) seemed like one of those obscure waterfalls that made for a surprisingly pleasant local outing.

-The reason why we thought it was obscure was because there were no signs indicating its trailhead (see directions below), it required a bit of an unmaintained scramble to reach it, and access to it was closed for several years before we finally got to come back and revisit it recently.
+The reason why we thought it was obscure was because there were no signs indicating its trailhead (see directions below).

-I also didn’t think the Station Fire did any of the reopening efforts any favors either.
+I also didn’t think the Station Fire later that year did any of the reopening efforts any favors either.

-Nonetheless, each time we’ve visited this waterfall, it had satisfying flow and thus made it both pleasing and memorable.
+Nonetheless, each time we did manage to visit this waterfall, it had satisfying flow and thus made it both pleasing and memorable.

 Hiking and Scrambling to Soldier Creek Falls

-From the unmarked trailhead, we hiked gradually uphill on an established trail that followed along the eastern banks of Soldier Creek.
+From the unmarked trailhead (see directions below), we hiked gradually uphill on an established trail that followed along the eastern banks of Soldier Creek.